 Some weeks also include:

-- the opportunity to submit one flash essay (up to 1,000 words) or multiple flash essays (word counts vary) for instructor and/or peer review
+- the opportunity to submit one or more flash essays for instructor and/or peer review

 - an optional video conference that is open to all students(and which will be available afterward as a recording for those who cannot participate)